S$^3$NN: Time Step Reduction of Spiking Surrogate Gradients for Training Energy Efficient Single-Step Spiking Neural Networks: Single-Step Spiking Neuron

+where the second equality follows from Eq.~\ref{eqn:single-exponential-model} with the renormalization multiplier $\tau_s$ for the discrete time system (Eq.~\ref{eqn:psc-d}), and the last equality follows from $\bar{t}_i^{(l)}=\{0\}$.
+Moreover, Eq.~\ref{eqn:localization} implies followings:

-By substituting Eq.~\ref{eqn:derivation-ssn} into Eq.~\ref{eqn:membrane-ssn}, the surrogate gradient of the single-step neuron at spike firing can be defined by the following equation:
+where the last equality follows from Eq.~\ref{eqn:membrane-d} and assumptions that $\boldsymbol{u}^{(l)}[-\Delta t] = \mathbf{0}$ and $\boldsymbol{\eta}=0$.
+By substituting Eq.~\ref{eqn:membrane-ssn} into Eq.~\ref{eqn:derivation-ssn}, we can define the surrogate gradient of the single-step spiking neuron at spike firing by the following equation:

 However, TSSL-BP (Eq.~\ref{eqn:tsslbp-full}) cannot return a gradient unless spike firings occur and cannot train corresponding neurons.
 Thus, we employ the warm-up mechanism~\citep{zhang2020temporal} that allows us to provide a nontrivial surrogate gradient even when a neuron is not firing and prevent the problem of the dead neuron.
-The warm-up mechanism gives a neuron which is not firing the derivative of the scaled sigmoid function given as follows:
+In this paper, as in~\citep{zhang2020temporal}, the warm-up mechanism gives a neuron which is not firing the derivative of the scaled sigmoid function given as follows: